How To Fit Student Loan Payments With Your Financial Goals

 Budget

 Budgeting is the tried-and-true method to getting an overall picture of your finances and is critical to building an effective repayment strategy.
-When building your budget, it’s important to create a detailed list of income and expenses in order to identify priorities and ways to cut costs.
+When building your budget, it’s important to create a detailed list of income and expenses in order to identify priorities and cost-cutting opportunities.

 Start With Your Student Loan Debt

-Most graduates earn entry-level salaries right out of college.
-If you have government loans, choose a repayment plan that works best with your income.
+If you have government loans, choose a repayment plan that works best with your income, budget, and goals.
 In addition, you can apply for forbearance or deferment if you’re unable to make payments and meet the qualifications.

 It may also be a good idea to consider consolidating your student loans.
 This’ll make it easier to see your total balance and might even give you a lower interest rate or payment – plus, you’ll be able to factor one payment into your budget much easier than multiple payments.